f5devcentral/terraform-gcp-bigip-module/README.md

 ### Filing Issues and Getting Help

-If you come across a bug or other issue, use [GitHub Issues]() to submit an issue for our team.
+If you come across a bug or other issue, use [GitHub Issues](https://github.com/f5devcentral/terraform-gcp-bigip-module/issues) to submit an issue for our team.
 You can also see the current known issues on that page, which are tagged with a purple Known Issue label.

+## Copyright

+Copyright 2014-2019 F5 Networks Inc.

+### F5 Networks Contributor License Agreement

+Before you start contributing to any project sponsored by F5 Networks, Inc. (F5) on GitHub, you will need to sign a Contributor License Agreement (CLA).

+If you are signing as an individual, we recommend that you talk to your employer (if applicable) before signing the CLA since some employment agreements may have restrictions on your contributions to other projects.
+Otherwise by submitting a CLA you represent that you are legally entitled to grant the licenses recited therein.

+If your employer has rights to intellectual property that you create, such as your contributions, you represent that you have received permission to make contributions on behalf of that employer, that your employer has waived such rights for your contributions, or that your employer has executed a separate CLA with F5.

+If you are signing on behalf of a company, you represent that you are legally entitled to grant the license recited therein.
+You represent further that each employee of the entity that submits contributions is authorized to submit such contributions on behalf of the entity pursuant to the CLA.